gimli-org/gimli/doc/contrib.rst

 A. Submit a bug report
 ----------------------

-If you expericence issues with pyGIMLi or miss a certain feature, please `open a new issue on GitHub <https://github.com/gimli-org/gimli/issues>`_.
+If you experience issues with pyGIMLi or miss a certain feature, please `open a new issue on GitHub <https://github.com/gimli-org/gimli/issues>`_.
 To do so, you need to `create a GitHub account <https://github.com/join>`_.